-- the computing power for highly-demanding algorithms is not increasing anymore for sequential algorithms (99% of all algorithms) and no real speed increase perspective for the future (Intel Core I9 clock speed is still in 5Ghz in 2020), - the only possible way to exploit the "new" multi-core architecture that is now standard since 2005-2006 requires the development of parallel algorithms, which unfortunately are quite difficult to program efficiently.
+- the computing power for highly-demanding algorithms is not increasing anymore for sequential algorithms (99% of all algorithms) and no real speed increase perspective for the future (Intel Core I9 clock speed is still in <5Ghz in 2020), - the only possible way to exploit the "new" multi-core architecture that is now standard since 2005-2006 requires the development of parallel algorithms, which unfortunately are quite difficult to program efficiently.

-1.2.
-Parallelizing on GPGPU cards
+1.2 Parallelizing on GPGPU cards

 The above observation applies for "standard" algorithms that do not parallelize well.
-However, graphic algorithms used for 3D rendering through vertex shaders (for games such as Doom) and pixel-based imaging (raster graphics algorithms for software such as photoshop) do not fall in this category as they are inherently (embarrassingly) parallel.
-Due to the huge gaming market (\$150 billion in 2019, larger than the CPU market because there are more gamers than computer scientists) chip manufacturers rapidly created dedicated graphic cards that implemented hard-wired specialized Graphic Processing Units (GPU) for vertex and raster algorithms.
-However, it is only in 2006 that the computing power of the GPU chips became large enough to be able to produce a fluid real-time rendering of both kinds using software algorithms.
-Because raster and vertex rendering algorithms are very different, chipmakers had to create General Purpose Graphic Processing Units (GPGPUs) whose cores were de facto fully-fledged, i.e., able to implement any kind of standard algorithms as CPUs would, only with a slower clockrate but... the first GPGPU card with a dedicated open development environment (NVIDIA GeForce 8800 GTX + CUDA) boasted in 2006 128 cores, compared to the two cores of the Yonah Intel Dual-Core Pentium.
+However graphic algorithms used for 3D rendering through vertex shaders (for games such as Doom) and pixel-based imaging (raster graphics algorithms for softwares such as photoshop) do not fall in this category as they are inherently (embarrassingly) parallel.
+Due to the huge gaming market (\$150 billion in 2019^2 , larger than the CPU market because there are more gamers than computer scientists) chip manufacturers rapidly created dedicated graphic cards that implemented hard-wired specialized Graphic Processing Units (GPU) for vertex and raster algorithms, but it is only in 2006 that the computing power of the GPU chips became large enough to be able to produce fluid real-time rendering of both kinds using software algorithms.
+Because raster and vertex rendering algorithms are very different, chip makers had to create General Purpose Graphic Processing Units (GPGPUs) whose cores were de facto fully-fledged, i.e. able to implement any kind of standard algorithms as CPUs would, only with a slower clock-rate but... the first GPGPU card with a dedicated open development environment (NVIDIA GeForce 8800 GTX + CUDA) boasted in 2006 128 cores, compared to the 2 cores of the Yonah Intel Dual-Core Pentium.

-This meant that the first GPGPU card was a massively parallel processor, however with a catch: its architecture made it an SPMD (Single Program Multiple Data) processors composed of SIMD (Single Instruction Multiple Data) multiprocessors. i.e., vector processors not unlike those of the Cray supercomputer series of the 1980s.
-In practice, this meant that in order to fully exploit the 8800GTX card as a multiprocessor, it was necessary to be able to parallelize an algorithm not only in 128 independent tasks but many more, because of a smart, lightweight system that used a very large number of registers to switch between threads in the same context, as NVIDIA GPGPU cards implement Spatio-temporal parallelism: spatial parallelism over the 128 cores of the GPGPU chip, and temporal parallelism thanks to pipelining.
-The amazing result is seen in Fig. 1, is that when parallelization is well done on an NVIDIA GPGPU card, evaluation time is constant up to 2048 threads.
-Then, a transitory phase is observed as the scheduling mechanism starts to deal with more than 16 threads per core, until 3072 parallel evaluations are required, after which the card is fully loaded.
-Computation time is linear again with the sequential and parallel parts of the code (Maitre, Baumes, Lachiche, Corma, &
+This meant that the first GPGPU card was a massively parallel processor, however with a catch: its architecture made it an SPMD (Single Program Multiple Data) processor composed of SIMD (Single Instruction Multiple Data) multiprocessors, i.e. vector processors not unlike those of the Cray supercomputer series of the 1980s.
+In practice, this meant that in order to fully exploit the 8800GTX card as a multiprocessor, it was necessary to be able to parallelize an algorithm not only in 128 independent tasks but many more, because